 1.4.
-Vehicles Running Quicker Than Breakout Time
+Vehicles Running Faster than Breakout Time (non-X cars)

 This section outlines the rules that are to be followed by vehicles that are attempting to go quicker than the breakout time.
 All of the rules in the 1.3 section apply to vehicles and drivers unless the rule stated here is for a higher standard of safety.